 Get the Firenzecard

-Finally, you can buy your tickets on-site in the square (Piazza della Signoria).
+Finally, you can buy your tickets for Palazzo Vecchio in person in the square (Piazza della Signoria).
 However, the line can be very long (sometimes hours long) so you are better off buying tickets online at one of the websites discussed above.

 Modifications to the reservations and refunds